meeshkan/hmt/README.md

 - the mock can throw arbitrary errors or have a delay.
 - the mock can handle sequences of interactions correctly.

 When you run your integration tests, they will interact with this mock on a local server instead of calling the real service.
-If you are an API provider, you can even use Meeshkan to maintain a sandbox version of your API that developers can use for integration testing.
+If you are an API provider, you can use Meeshkan to maintain a sandbox version of your API that developers can use for integration testing.

 ## Some alternatives and competitors